Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Dockside Inn and Suites at sunset

-Given that Endless Summer Resort – Dockside Inn and Suites sits on its own little chunk of land out on Universal Boulevard, one is inclined to ask: is the new value venue technically still a Universal Orlando Resort hotel?
+Given that Endless Summer Resort – Dockside Inn and Suites sits on its own little chunk of land out on Universal Boulevard, one is inclined to ask: is this Value Inn and Suites venue technically still a Universal Orlando Resort hotel?
 In a word, yes.

 What are the top vacation-planning tips for Dockside Inn and Suites?